Cost of LivingUpdated May 2026

 How does Minneapolis compare to other midwest cities?

-Among midwestern cities in our database, Minneapolis ranks as one of the more affordable options for cost of living.
+Among midwestern cities in our database, Minneapolis ranks near the middle for cost of living.
 Nearby alternatives include St. Paul and Eau Claire.
 Use our comparison tool to see exact category-by-category differences.

 ← All costs in MinneapolisCost of Living in all cities →All Cost of LivingMinnesota overviewCan I afford Minneapolis?Living alone in MinneapolisSalary needed in Minneapolis